drew458/R3serve/README.md

                                  Print the parameters list

     -U, -u, --username
-                                 The username of your GOMP account
+                                 The username of your GOMP account                                      [default: None]

     -P, -p, --password
-                                 The password of your GOMP account
+                                 The password of your GOMP account                                      [default: None]

     -C, -c, -course, --course [COURSENAME]
-                                 The course you want to reserve
+                                 The course you want to reserve                                         [default: None]

     -A, -a, -auto, -automatic, --automatic
-                                 Run the program only in Automatic Course Reserve mode
+                                 Run the program only in Automatic Course Reserve mode                  [default: False]

     -hl, -headless, --headless
-                                 Don't open the browser for the whole task(Headless mode)
+                                 Don't open the browser for the whole task(Headless mode)               [default: False]

     -L, -l, -logging, --logging
-                                 Enable logging
+                                 Enable logging                                                         [default: False]

     -heroku, --heroku
                                  Run the program in Heroku mode
-                                 (see for login credentials in the environment variables)
+                                 (see for login credentials in the environment variables)               [default: False]

 Example of launching:
 ```